Mumbai weather update: Generally cloudy sky with moderate rainfall likely in city and suburbs today

-Mumbai weather update: For Sunday, the IMD has issued a 'yellow' alert for Mumbai, predicting heavy to very heavy rainfall at isolated places
+Mumbai weather update: For Sunday, the IMD has issued a 'green' alert for Mumbai, predicting moderate rainfall

-- A high tide of about 4.17 metres is expected to hit Mumbai at 1.06 pm today

-- The civic body also said that a low tide of about 0.73 metres is expected at 7.07 pm today

-The India Meteorological Department (IMD) on Sunday predicted predicted 'heavy to very heavy spells of rain' in Mumbai and its suburbs.
+The India Meteorological Department (IMD) on Sunday predicted predicted 'moderate spells of rain' in Mumbai and its suburbs.

-For Sunday, the IMD has issued a 'yellow' alert for Mumbai, predicting heavy to very heavy rainfall at isolated places.
+For Sunday, the IMD has issued a 'green' alert for Mumbai, predicting moderate rainfall.

 ADVERTISEMENT

-"Generally cloudy sky with moderate rainfall likely in city and suburbs.
-Possibility of heavy rainfall at isolated places," the Brihanmumbai Municipal Corporation (BMC) said on Sunday.
+"Generally cloudy sky with possibility of moderate rain or thundershower likely in Mumbai and suburbs today," the Brihanmumbai Municipal Corporation (BMC) said on Sunday.

 Meanwhile, after subdued rainfall resulted in India experiencing the driest August since 1901, the Southwest Monsoon is expected to revive over the weekend bringing rain to central and southern parts of the country, the India Meteorological Department (IMD) said on August 31.